bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

 the PET data may not always be decay-corrected to the time of injection.
 If this is not the case, this may be indicated in the reconstruction section (`ImageDecayCorrected` and `ImageDecayCorrectionTime`).
-In the example in the figure, tracer injection coincides with scan start.
 In this example, tracer injection coincides with scan start.

 ## PET recording data